metrorailings/OwlBlog/content/posts/2022-circa-millions-week-9-predictions.md

 ***

 It's incredibly unlikely Tennessee wins given Malik Willis is expected to start at quarterback and the lack of talent across their offensive roster.
-But a double-digit spread might be unfair to one of the better head coaches in the league, even if he's saddled with such a short-changed offense.
-On top of that, the Titans boast one of the best defenses in the league too.
+But a double-digit spread seems a little much, no?
+Especially when all those points are being given to one of the better head coaches in the league.
+Even though the team's expected to be short-changed on offense, keep in mind the Titans still boast one of the best defenses in the league.

 Not to mention...if Ryan Tannehill is able to contribute in spurts, it may be enough for Tennessee to make some hay here and keep things interesting.
 And if the Titans can manage to keep this game within reach, the cover is guaranteed here.